-Note that the normalised throughput per relay node of the CNC scheme is also $\eta{cnc} = Kr$.
+As a result, CNC is the method that conceals the original source information, while the CDM is the method that retains the original information format.
+Note, the normalised throughput per relay node of the CNC scheme is also $\eta{cnc} = Kr$.

-In the sequel, we assume that the readers are familiar with the basics of factor graphs [24].
-Since CNC may be viewed as the element-wise parity check of the K coded bit vectors, the associated 'XOR' operation may be interpreted as the action of a check node of degree $d_c = K$, which has K incoming edges and a single outgoing edge.
-It is then natural for us to explore the possibility of increasing the check node degree, which leads to our proposed packet-wise bit-level VNC scheme.
+Since CNC may be viewed as the element-wise parity check of the K coded bit vectors, the 'XOR' operation may be interpreted as the action of a $d_c = K$ -degree check node.
+We thus explore the possibility of increasing the check node degree leading to our proposed packet-wise VNC scheme.